woossi0/suite/docs/usermanual/source/apps/plugincreate/index.rst

 Creating application plugins for the Client SDK
 ===============================================

-.. warning:: Document status: **Needs testing, copyedit review**

-This tutorial will show how to add additional functionality to applications built through the :ref:`OpenGeo Suite SDK <apps.sdk.client.dev>`, in the form of **plugins**.
+This tutorial will show how to add additional functionality to applications built using the :ref:`OpenGeo Suite SDK <apps.sdk.client.dev>`, in the form of **plugins**.
 Plugins (also known as tools) can have actions and/or output.
-An action refers to a button or a menu item, while an output refers to something visible on the screen like a popup or a panel.
+An action refers to a button or a menu item, while an output refers to something visible on the screen like a pop-up window or a panel.

 Three examples will be shown: